danielperez660/IndividualProject/README.md

 ### 17-02-20
 * Changes to naming convention
 * Creation of activity for registration of beacons
 * Removed region persistance and changed the UI slightly
+* Did some stuff for a local database for registered beacons

 ### 12-02-20
 * Set up inter process communication between beacon detection service